 I make this vegan white bean chili with cannellini or northern white beans, but you really could use any bean type you prefer.

-This recipe satisfies cravings for chili, but cuts out all of the unhealthy ingredients found in many other chili recipes.
+This recipe satisfies cravings for chili but cuts out all of the unhealthy ingredients found in many other chili recipes.
 Loaded with chunks of sweet potatoes, tender white beans, celery, onions, and spices, this dish will keep you full for hours.

 4. Black Bean Burgers

-This black bean burger vegan recipe gets some of the the highest reviews on this website.
+This black bean burger vegan recipe gets some of the highest reviews on this website.
 People love that the patties are firm and can even be cooked on the grill without falling through.

 Because traditional vegan black bean burgers don’t have eggs in them, many fall apart easily or just mush together when eaten in a bun.
 But, that won’t happen with these.
 It’s the rolled oats that help them hold together.